dueyfinster/JavaDesignPatterns/README.md

 To build, just do a Maven build.
 Also included is findbugs, jacoco, PMD and checkstyle.

 ## Running
-Each pattern has a class with a main method that runs that pattern - so you can try them individually.
-No current method for running them all - but could be done!
+Tests are written that run and explain each pattern - so you can try them individually.

 ## Pull Requests
 Pull requests are very much welcome!
 Please note, every pull request should have: